CPU full form is the Central Processing Unit of a computer.

 - Data Bus

-Data buses carry the actual data between the components of CPU and processor.
+Data buses carry the actual data between the components of the CPU and the processor.

 - Address Bus

-Cache is a small amount of high-speed RAM i.e. Random Access Memory that is built directly within the processor.
-Cache is used to temporary store instructions and data that the processor is likely to reutilise.
-This lets faster processing as the processor doesn’t have to wait forthe instructions and data to be fetched from the Random Access Memory (or RAM).
+The cache is a small amount of high-speed RAM i.e. Random Access Memory that is built directly within the processor.
+The cache is used to temporarily store instructions and data that the processor is likely to reutilize.
+This lets faster processing as the processor doesn’t have to wait for the instructions and data to be fetched from the Random Access Memory (or RAM).

-These are small amount of high-speed memory consisted within the Central Processing Unit (or CPU).
-Registers are used by the processor to hold small amounts of data which are required during processing like –
+These are small amounts of high-speed memory consisting within the Central Processing Unit (or CPU).
+Registers are used by the processor to hold small amounts of data that are required during the processing like –

 - The results of calculations.